adueck/haskell-mailer/README.md

 $ cabal run
 ```

 This will launch a dev server at `http://localhost:8080`.
-Postgress and mailpit will need to be running for dev.
+Postgres and mailpit will need to be running for dev.

 ## End to end testing